slaclab/pydm/docs/source/tutorials/action/designer_main.rst

 .. note::
     Purple borders will appear around any widgets that have "Alarm Sensitive Border" enabled.
-    These can be removed by unchecking the setting. (for the purposes of this tutorial, the borders are not significant and can be checked on or off)
+    These can be removed by simply unchecking the setting. (for the purposes of this tutorial, these borders are not significant and can be in either the on or off state)

 .. note::
     You can download this file using :download:`this link <../../../../examples/tutorial/main.ui>`.